-An exit charge of 2% and 0.5% applies respectively for Classes I and IE Shares if a Shareholder sells Shares.
-No exit charge will apply if a Shareholder sells its Shares after the end of the relevant Principal Investment Period.
+An exit charge of up to 0.5% may be applied for Class IE Shares if a Shareholder sells Shares.
+No exit charge will apply if a Shareholder sells its Shares during the Asset Gathering Period and after the end of the relevant Principal Investment Period.

-An exit charge of 1% applies for Classes E, E1, E2 and WE Shares if a Shareholder sells Shares.
-No exit charge will apply if a Shareholder sells its Shares after the end of the relevant Principal Investment Period.
+An exit charge of up to 1% may be applied for Classes E, E1, E2 and WE Shares if a Shareholder sells Shares.
+No exit charge will apply if a Shareholder sells its Shares during the Asset Gathering Period and after the end of the relevant Principal Investment Period.